Amazon Echo Look review: Good selfie taker, so-so stylist

 Once you've settled on an angle, it's time for the fun stuff.
 Say "Alexa, take a photo" (or video) and strike a pose.
 The picture is sent to your phone in a matter of seconds, and you can take as many shots as you like.
 If you're feeling self-conscious or don't know what to do, Amazon also suggests a set of nine poses to start you off.

-The pictures themselves are hit or miss.
+The pictures themselves are hit-or-miss.
 The Echo Look identifies your silhouette, then blurs the background to make you stand out.
 The bokeh looks exaggerated, but it helps to mask things like the messy closet behind you.
 You can turn it down in the app, and tweak stuff like brightness and contrast if you want.

 For videos, you can't adjust these settings; it's just a six-second loop that's good for looking at your outfit from all angles.
 That's nice -- you don't often get to see what the back of your body looks like without someone's help.